KIKIRPA/Entropy-import-spc/README.md

 }
 ```

+Verify if the updated import.json file is a valid JSON file.
+(In Ubuntu and onter linuxes, the 'jsonlint' package and command can come handy)

 ## Remark
-Updating Entropy using its setup.php tool will remove the SPC directory.
+Reinstalling and updating Entropy (using its setup.php tool) will remove the SPC directory.
+With every update of Entropy, this plug-in needs to be reinstalled manually.
+Automatic updating and reinstalling of plug-ins is planned.